|GSAK (Geocaching Swiss Army Knife)|

 GCXXXX code - A csv list (just separate each with a comma) of Geocaching.com codes.
-A maximum of 30 is allowed.

 Max geocaches to get - Enter the maximum number of geocaches you want to fetch.

 Logs per cache - Enter the maximum number of logs you want each cache to include.
 This number may not exceed 30.
-Also, this option will be disabled if you have selected the "summary" format (see advanced tab)
+Also, this option will be disabled if you have selected the "Light" format (see advanced tab)